melowntech/vts-browser-cpp/README.md

 ## Design & Features

-- Simple -> Minimalistic opengl application using this library has couple hundred LOC.
+- Simple -> Minimalistic opengl application using this library has about 150 LOC.
 - Clean c++11 classfull API.
 - Highly flexible -> almost all aspects can be changed through configuration or callbacks.
 - Rendering API independent -> The library, on its own, does not render anything.